 During a job interview, the interviewer might ask you the question, “Why are you the best person for the job?”
 This is similar to other common interview questions, such as “Why should we hire you?”
 The interviewer wants to know why you would be a better option to hire than other candidates.

-When answering this kind of question, your objective is to sell yourself to the hiring manager and convince him or her that you are a unique and strong candidate.
+When answering this kind of question, your objective is to sell yourself to the hiring manager and convince them that you are a unique and strong candidate.
 Read below for advice on preparing for and answering this interview question, as well as examples of the best responses.

 For example, you might explain that you are particularly motivated, or that you are known for going above and beyond for your employers.

 A second way to answer is to emphasize your unique skills.
 If you have skills that make you a strong candidate (especially if not many people have those skills), mention these.
 The skills the employer is seeking may also be listed in the job posting.
 If not, look at similar jobs to see what criteria employers are looking for.